Nonparametric Identification of First-Price Auction with Unobserved Competition: A Density Discontinuity Framework: Introduction

 The present paper contributes to the literature on nonparametric identification of finite mixtures; see for instance the review of Compiani and Kitamura (2016).
 Existing identification results require either exclusion restrictions or multiple independent measurements.
-A first-price auction example of the latter is d'Haultf\oe uille and F\'{e}vrier (2015), who recover the distribution of an unobserved continuous auction characteristic from three bids.
-Hu and Sasaki (2017) obtain identification from two measurements in a model with discrete unobserved heterogeneity.
-In our setting, the number of buyers can be viewed as unobserved heterogeneity while the winning bid is a unique bid.
-Identification is however possible because the mixture components are the bid distribution given $N=n$, issued from the same private value distribution and constrained by an optimal bidding condition.
-When the buyers do not observe the number of competitors, this is restrictive enough to ensure identification in presence of a reserve price or entry cost instrument, without the exclusion restrictions of Compiani and Kitamura (2016).
+A first-price auction example of the latter can be found in D'Haultf\oe uille and F\'{e}vrier (2015), who recover the distribution of an unobserved continuous auction characteristic from three bids.
+Our approach only uses the winning bid.